 I really like The Art of Closing The Sale.
 And I really like Brian Tracey.
 Both in his personality and in the messages he spreads.
 He comes across as a honest, genuine and trustworthy person, and his tips are always mixed with the positive mindsets they should be used with, and they’re both always spot on.

-The top less I take away are:
+The top lessons I take away are:

 - You are self employed and the president of your own company